Answers to the most common questions about automotive locksmith services, BSIS licensing, pricing, and avoidance in San Jose.

 Questions organized by category.
 Use the sections to jump to your topic.

 Yes.
 California Business and Professions Code section 7599 requires all locksmith businesses and individual locksmiths to be licensed by the Bureau of Security and Investigative Services (BSIS).
 A license requires fingerprinting, background checks, and demonstrated knowledge of California locksmith law.
-Operating as an unlicensed locksmith is a misdemeanor.
-Verify any locksmith's license for free at bsis.ca.gov before they start work.
+California's BSIS licensing requirement ensures every practicing locksmith meets professional standards.
+Reputable locksmiths hold a current BSIS license and will readily provide their number.

 California law requires licensed locksmiths to: (1) provide a written estimate before work begins, (2) get authorization before exceeding the estimate, (3) provide an itemized final invoice, and (4) carry liability insurance.
-If any of these protections are violated, you can file a complaint with BSIS, the California DCA, or pursue a small claims action.
+If any of these protections are violated, you can contact the locksmith company for a written explanation of the pricing difference."font-size:1.25rem;color:var(--color-primary-2);margin:40px 0 16px;padding-bottom:8px;border-bottom:1px solid var(--color-border);">Pricing and Costs

 Car lockout service in San Jose costs $85-$130 for standard vehicles (Honda, Toyota, Chevrolet) and $120-$175 for luxury vehicles (BMW, Mercedes-Benz, Audi).
 San Jose pricing runs about 15-25% above the national average.
-Be suspicious of companies advertising $15-$35 lockout specials, which are documented bait-and-switch scams throughout the Bay Area.
+Reputable locksmith companies quote complete, all-in pricing that reflects professional labor.

 A licensed automotive locksmith in San Jose is typically 30-50% less expensive than a dealership for key replacement and programming.
 Bay Area dealers charge $300-$600 for transponder key programming that a licensed locksmith handles for $150-$280.
 The dealer may be necessary for Tesla key cards and some newer European luxury vehicles that require proprietary authorization.